• Skip to Section

 How does the lesson address this standard?

-Students learn that waves are repeating patterns which transfer energy across space, as well as the anatomy of a wave (including wavelength, frequency, and amplitude).
+In Lesson 3, students learn that waves are repeating patterns which transfer energy across space, as well as the anatomy of a wave (including wavelength, frequency, and amplitude).

 How does the lesson address this standard?